 The Bodhisatta was once a dog who led a large pack of dogs living in a cemetery.
-One day after the king had been out having fun in his royal park, he arrived back at the palace after sunset and so his servants left the harness hitched to his luxurious chariot rather than putting it away.
+One day after the king had been out having fun in his royal park, he arrived back at the palace after sunset, so his servants left the harness hitched to his luxurious chariot rather than putting it away.
 That night the king’s dogs came down and gnawed the beautiful leatherwork.
-Not imagining that a purebred dog would do this, the king and his servants assumed dogs from outside the palace must have snuck in through the sewer to do it.
+Certain that no purebred dog would misbehave like this, the king and his servants assumed dogs from outside the palace must have snuck in through the sewer to do it.
 Enraged, the king ordered all dogs other than his own killed.

 The king, recognizing that this dog was wise, asked if it knew who the real culprits were and the Bodhisatta told him it was his own purebreds.
 The king wanted proof, so the Bodhisatta gave it to him.
 He told the king to mash up some grass, mix it with buttermilk, and make his dogs drink it; when they vomited, out came bits of leather.
 Impressed, the king offered to let the Bodhisatta become king, but instead he asked that the king listen to a sermon on righteousness.
 When it was finished, the king commanded that no living creatures be killed in the kingdom and that from then on all dogs be fed the same food that he himself ate.